Def Leppard: Officially A Rock and Roll Hall of Fame Inductee:

 I Don’t Want Your, I Don’t Need Your… Hall of Fame Induction!

-Originally, lead singer Joe Elliott flat out said, he’d “politely refuse” if Def Leppard were asked to be inducted into the Rock & Roll Hall of Fame.
+Lead singer Joe Elliott originally said, he’d “politely refuse” if Def Leppard were asked to be inducted into the Rock & Roll Hall of Fame.
 (Ironically, Jon Bon Jovi offered him Hall of Fame advice after Def Leppard was nominated.)

-Phil Collen shared a similar view saying, “I don’t know [if we will ever get inducted] and I don’t care, really.”
+Phil Collen originally shared a similar view, saying “I don’t know [if we will ever get inducted] and I don’t care, really.”
 He added, “The way I look at it, I’ve got two diamond albums sitting on my mantelpiece…That means the fans went out and bought it, so that means a lot more to me.”

 What’s Taken The Rock and Roll Hall of Fame So Long?